 Information about Welcome and Induction events is available online at www.qub.ac.uk/welcome from early August.
 Join our social media and check back regularly for updates and information about arrivals and settling in to Queen’s.

-International Welcome and Orientation takes place just before the main welcome ‘week’ – international students should receive information from Admissions in June (or directly from the Study Abroad / Erasmus team if appropriate).
+International Welcome and Orientation will take place between 14 -18 September 2020.
+International students should receive information from Admissions in June (or directly from the Study Abroad / Erasmus team if appropriate).
 Click here for complete semester dates.

 Depending on your programme of study you may be allowed to choose your courses before Welcome Week.
 Please note that this differs vastly between programmes and Schools.
 You must check your Queen’s email on an ongoing basis, following receipt, to find out what is required regarding course enrolment.